-Roche Harbor is now welcoming guests for overnight moorage and lodging at 50% occupancy.
-This update comes from San Juan County Public Health Officer Dr. James’ revision to the Public Health Order to open these operations earlier than the previously established date of Phase 3.
+Roche Harbor is welcoming guests for overnight moorage and lodging at 100% occupancy.
+This update comes from San Juan County Public Health Officer Dr. James’ revision to the Public Health Order of previous restrictions on September 10.

 PLEASE NOTE – Masks/face coverings are required in indoor spaces as well as situations in which a minimum 6 foot distance cannot be maintained.

 It is a beautiful day in the San Juan Islands.
 We miss you all and truly wish you were here now.

 The COVID-19 pandemic continues to impact everyone.
 Unfortunately, we will all have to continue making significant changes in our daily behavior until the crisis is over.
 Excellent sanitation, personal behavior, social distancing and isolation of patients are the only currently effective ways to address this disease.
 No one really likes any of these changes, but they are the only effective treatment we have until a vaccine or cure.

 You may wonder “How will you make us as safe as possible?”
 Below is the brief outline of our amended operations.
 Of course, all of this could change with very short notice.